Atlassian: Acquisitions and product announcements

-Additional products include Crucible, FishEye, Bamboo, and Clover, which target programmers working with a code base.
-FishEye, Crucible, and Clover came into Atlassian's portfolio by acquiring another Australian software company, Cenqua, in 2007.
+Additional products include Crucible, FishEye, Bamboo and Clover, which target programmers working with a code base.
+FishEye, Crucible and Clover came into Atlassian's portfolio by acquiring another Australian software company, Cenqua, in 2007.
 In 2010, Atlassian acquired Bitbucket, a hosted service for code collaboration.
+In 2011, Atlassian acquired SourceTree, a client for Git and Mercurial distributed version control systems and Subversion source control.

 In 2012, Atlassian acquired HipChat, an instant messenger for workplace environments.
-Then in May 2012, Atlassian Marketplace was introduced as a website where customers can download plug-ins for various Atlassian products.
+In May 2012, Atlassian introduced an app marketplace to offer plug-ins for Atlassian products.
 That same year Atlassian also released Stash, a Git repository for enterprises, later renamed Bitbucket Server.
-Also, Doug Burgum became chairman of its board of directors in July 2012.

 In May 2015, the company announced its acquisition of work chat company Hall, intending to migrate all of Hall's customers across to its chat product HipChat.
 In April 2015, Atlassian announced that it had acquired Blue Jimp—the company behind Jitsi—to expand its video capabilities.

-A small startup called Dogwood Labs in Denver, Colorado, which had a product called StatusPage (that hosts pages updating customers during outages and maintenance), was acquired in July 2016.
+In July 2016, Atlassian acquired Dogwood Labs and its product StatusPage that inform customers during outages and maintenance.

 In January 2017, Atlassian announced the purchase of Trello for $425 million.
 On 7 September 2017, the company launched Stride, a web chat alternative to Slack.
 Less than a year later, on 26 July 2018, Atlassian announced it was going to exit the chat business, that it had sold the intellectual property for HipChat and Stride to competitor Slack, and that it was going to shut down HipChat and Stride in 2019.
 As part of the deal, Atlassian took a small stake in Slack.